GoHypernet/hypernet-protocol/README.md

 Because our implementation, at least at first, is going to be a simple payment channel, we can use the base from `SingleAssetPayments.sol`, and build from there. `SingleAssetPayments.sol` lets only the person who's turn it is (the *mover*) send funds, and assumes that on the `nth` turn, the `n%2` participant is the mover.

+## Embark Framework Details

+The embark framework has been initialized inside the `embark/` folder.
+The configuration files of note:

+ - `embark/Hypernet/embark.json` - contains the base embark configs, including where it looks for smart contracts (ie, in the OpenZeppelin directory)
+ - `embark/Hypernet/config/contracts.js'` - specifies where smart contracts are deployed (if at all) on various environments, among other things

+The frontend for the dApp, at least for development, will be contained within `embark/Hypernet/app/`

 ## Files, Structure, & Other Notes

  - Normally, when using Truffle, we'd run `truffle migrate` to deploy contracts and migrations.
 Because we're using the OpenZeppelin framework, we use `oz deploy` instead.